What is Google 3 Pack and How to Get Listed: A Complete Guide

 4. Choose the right business category:

 Categories are labels that describe your business.
 They help you show up on the map pack for related search queries.
+Choosing the right business category helps your business appear among relevant local businesses in search results.

 For example, if the primary category on your business profile is Rhinoplasty and Liposuction, you’ll likely appear on the map pack with keywords like “liposuction near me” or “rhinoplasty near me.”